Kourtney Kardashian Stuns In See-Through Black Lingerie In Sultry New Photo

 Kourtney Kardashian may not have been at Coachella this weekend but that didn’t stop her from rocking a sexy outfit on social media.

-The mother of three stayed home in the Los Angeles area this weekend and she attended baby True Thompson’s birthday as well as one of Kanye West’s now infamous Sunday Services.
-The reality star shared a few videos of her weekend on her Instagram stories but it was one of her most recent photos that has fans sweating.
+The mother of three stayed home in the Los Angeles area this weekend, and she attended baby True Thompson’s birthday as well as one of Kanye West’s now infamous Sunday Services.
+The reality star shared a few videos of her weekend on her Instagram stories, but it was one of her most recent photos that have fans sweating.

 In the sexy snapshot posted to her Instagram account, the Keeping Up With the Kardashians star poses on a gorgeous marble table in the skimpiest of outfits.
 The black haired beauty leaves little to the imagination, baring it all for the cameras in a see-through black ensemble that shows off her fit body.
-The skimpy lingerie is primarily see-through but it features a pattern on it that covers all of Kardashian’s NSFW parts.
+The skimpy lingerie is primarily see-through, but it features a pattern on it that covers all of Kardashian’s NSFW parts.

 In the image, Kourt looks off to the side and wears her long, dark locks down at her shoulder.
-The ensemble fits like a swimsuit and shows off Kardashian’s amazing and tan legs for the camera.
-Within just a few minutes of the post going live, it has already earned the eldest Kardashian sister a ton of attention with over 143,000 likes in addition to 600 plus comments.
+The ensemble fits like a swimsuit and shows off Kardashian’s amazing, tan legs for the camera.
+Within just a few minutes of the post going live, it has already earned the eldest Kardashian sister a ton of attention with over 143,000 likes in addition to 600-plus comments.

 While some fans took to the post to let Kourtney know that she is their favorite of the Kardashian sisters, countless others took to the post to gush over how amazing she looks in the snapshot.